AlexCC93/readthedocs_test/docs/source/Installation.rst

    Release:        22.04
    Codename:       jammy

-Next, see the ROS2 distribution installed in this docker image.
+Next, see the ROS 2 distribution installed in this docker image.
 Execute:

 .. code-block:: console